Workable Solutions For Child Custody And Co-Parenting In Denver

 - Decision-making (aka legal custody) regarding major decisions on the child’s education, medical care, and general welfare.

 - Parenting time (aka visitation or physical custody) regarding the day-to-day care and how much time the child spends in each household.

 Typically, both parents share decision-making authority (aka joint legal custody).
 Parenting time might be split equally or nearly equally, or it might be more one-sided.
 A parent who is awarded a greater share of parenting time may be referred to as the primary parent or custodial parent, but the noncustodial parent retains an equal say in child-rearing decisions if there is joint decision-making.

-We represent mothers and fathers in contested custody proceedings, to preserve their active role in the child’s life and safeguard the best interests of the child.
+Our skilled Denver divorce attorneys represent mothers and fathers in contested custody proceedings, to preserve their active role in the child’s life and safeguard the best interests of the child.
 Collaborative family law or mediation may help parents find common ground for agreement on custody rather than putting their fate in the hands of the court.

 Denver, Colorado’s “Best Interest of the Child” Standard in Child Custody Determinations

 In Colorado, the standard for child custody is what is in the “best interest of the child.”
 This standard is based on many factors that are specific to each family’s situation.
 The court will consider all relevant factors when making a Denver custody determination.
 All families differ and not all the statutory factors will be applicable to every family.
 The following is a list of some of the most common factors the court will consider when making a custody determination in Denver.